 Data Protection Technical Assistance

-None of the following is intended to be, nor shall it be deemed to be, legal advice by Braze on how to comply with the GDPR, CCPA, or applicable Data Protection Laws.
+None of the following is intended to be, nor shall it be deemed to be, legal advice by Braze.
 You are advised to seek the advice of your own counsel with respect to your particular situation and how Data Protection Laws apply to you and your use of the Braze Services.

-- A Data Controller is the entity that determines the purposes and means of the processing of Personal Data
+- A data controller is an entity that determines the purposes and means of the processing of Personal Data

-- You, the Braze customer, are the Data Controller who decides how and why the Personal Data of the Data Subjects will be collected and processed.
+- You, the Braze customer, are the data controller who decides how and why the Personal Data of the data subjects will be collected and processed within the Braze platform.

-- Braze is a Data Processor who processes Personal Data on your behalf and in accordance with the instructions that we receive from you.
+- Braze is a data processor who processes Personal Data in the Braze platform on your behalf and in accordance with the instructions that we receive from you.

 The above are GDPR terms, but for example, comparable terms under the CCPA are: